osdnk/globee/README.md

 ### Security

 As Globee is divided into backend and frontend side, it has to provide some authentication mechanisms.
-In fact, `api.token` has to be placed in `application.properties` file.
+In fact, `globee.api.token` has to be placed in `application.properties` file.
 The very same token has to be present in HTTP header for each request being sent from frontend part of the application in order to receive access to backend data.
-For example, when sending a request from Postman, it is necessary to add header with key `api-token` and value same as provided with `api.token` in `application.properties`.
+For example, when sending a request from Postman, it is necessary to add header with key `api-token` and value same as provided with `globee.api.token` in `application.properties`.

 ### Outline of how Globee works